 Day 4 – North Shore to Honolulu, Oahu

-On day 4 we’ll work out way back to Honolulu, taking in some of the most scenic spots on Oahu, starting with Kualoa Ranch.
+On day 4 of our Hawai’i itinerary, we’ll work out way back to Honolulu, taking in some of the most scenic spots on Oahu, starting with Kualoa Ranch.
 Ever seen a little flick called Jurassic Park?
 Does 50 First Dates sound familiar?
 Maybe Jumanji rings a bell?
 All of them were at least partially shot around the Ranch, a 4,000-acre nature retreat.
 Currently, the ranch is booking up 3-months in advance and we weren’t that organized, but it is on our list for a return visit.

 Following Kualoa Ranch, continue south stopping at various beaches, lookouts and short trails.
 Here are a few we loved and would recommend: